-Do you know why your car insurance policy is for six months at a time?
+Do you know why your auto insurance policy is for six months at a time?
 Why not three months?
 Or a year?
 It seems like a random length of time, but no one really questions things that they take as a “given.”
 However, when you stop to think about the rhyme and reason behind certain things, sometimes you find that it isn’t the best fit for you.

 The easiest answer is because it gives car insurance companies the flexibility to change pricing if something were to change, or if they need to be competitive to keep your business.